dmostoller/social-artist-portfolio/README.md

 There are two one-to-many relationships that form a many to many relationship: Users---<Comments>----Paintings.
 The Posts and Events tables are only accesible by the admins and therefor are self contained.

-Every resource has two Flask-Resful classes for routes, with every resource having GET, POST PATCH, and DELETE routes except users and comments.
+Every resource has two Flask-Resful classes for all routes, with every resource having GET, POST PATCH, and DELETE routes except users and comments.
+There are also authentication routes: Signup(POST), CheckSession(GET), Login(POST), and Logout(DELETE).

 ### Future Expansions